signaldatascience/R-curriculum/assignments/3-advanced-topics/algorithms/basic-algorithms.md

 Quickselect
 -----------

-The [*quickselect*](https://en.wikipedia.org/wiki/Quickselect) algorithm, which is similar to quicksort, allows you to find the $k$th largest (or smallest) element of a list of $n$ elements in $O(n)$ time.
-The difference in the algorithms is that in each iteration, we only have to recurse into *one* of the two subdivisions of the vector, because we can tell which one holds our desired value based on the value of $k$ and the sizes of `lesser` and `greater`.
+The [*quickselect*](https://en.wikipedia.org/wiki/Quickselect) algorithm, which is similar to quicksort, allows you to find the $k$th largest (or smallest) element of a list of $n$ elements in $O(n)$ time.[^qscl] The difference in the algorithms is that in each iteration, we only have to recurse into *one* of the two subdivisions of the vector, because we can tell which one holds our desired value based on the value of $k$ and the sizes of `lesser` and `greater`.

+[^qscl]: The ranking of elements implicitly used by "$k$th smallest" is one which assigns a distinct rank to each element of the list *and* the ranks form a *contiguous* subset of the natural numbers.
+As such, distinct ranks need not correspond to distinct elements.

 * Write a function `quickselect(L, k)` which finds the $k$th smallest element of $L$ with quickselect.
 Verify that `quickselect(c(4, 1, 5, 9), 3)` returns `5`.